emretanriverdi/orderedmap/README.md

 # Disclaimer

 This project was created for fun and as a simple exercise.

-While it works as intended, there are other alternatives available.
+While it works as intended, there are other (and probably better) alternatives available.

 If you plan to use it in a production environment, please do so at your own risk.